Distributions.jl: Definition and Modeling of Probability Distributions in the JuliaStats Ecosystem: Type hierarchy

 \section{Type hierarchy}

 The \proglang{Julia} language allows the definition of new types and their use for specifying function arguments using the multiple dispatch mechanism \citep{ZappaNardelli18}.

-Most common probability distributions can be broadly classified along two facets: \begin{itemize} \item the dimensionality of the values (e.g., univariate, multivariate, matrix variate) \item whether it has \emph{discrete} or \emph{continuous} support, corresponding to a density with respect to a counting measure or a Lebesgue measure \end{itemize}

-In the Julia type system semantics, these properties can be captured by adding type parameters characterizing the random variable to the distribution type which represents it.
-Parametric typing makes these pieces of information on the sample space available to the Julia compiler, allowing dispatch to be performed at compile-time, making the operation a zero-cost abstraction.
+Most common probability distributions can be broadly classified along two facets: \begin{itemize} \item the dimensionality of the values (e.g., univariate, multivariate, matrix variate) \item whether it has \emph{discrete} or \emph{continuous} support, corresponding to a density with respect to a counting measure or a Lebesgue measure \end{itemize} In the \proglang{Julia} type system semantics, these properties can be captured by adding type parameters characterizing the random variable to the distribution type which represents it.
+Parametric typing makes these pieces of information on the sample space available to the \proglang{Julia} compiler, allowing dispatch to be performed at compile-time, making the operation a zero-cost abstraction.

 \code{Distribution} is an abstract type that takes two parameters: a \code{VariateForm} type which describes the dimensionality, and \code{ValueSupport} type which describes the discreteness or continuity of the support.
 These ``property types'' have singleton subtypes which enumerate these properties: